DM2-ND/TFWIN/README.md

 # TFWIN

-Source code and dataset of TheWebConf 2019 paper: "A Novel Unsupervised Approach for Precise Temporal Slot Filling from Incomplete and Noisy Temporal Contexts"
+Source code and dataset of TheWebConf 2019 paper: "A Novel Unsupervised Approach for Precise Temporal Slot Filling from Incomplete and Noisy Temporal Contexts" [[pdf]](http://www.meng-jiang.com/pubs/tfwin-www19/tfwin-www19-paper.pdf)

-Authors: Xueying Wang (xwang41@nd.edu), Haiqiao Zhang, Qi Li, Yiyu Shi, Meng Jiang

 If you use the code/data please cite this paper: